fatemehN/ReproducibilityStudy/exp1/TransTSEG/README.md

 ## Step3: for TransT-SEG Attacked by SPARK

-1- Download the 'pysot' folder from SPARK Github page: https://github.com/tsingqguo/AttackTracker/tree/main Then, add 'pysot' to the TransT directory as 'TransT/pysot/'.
+1- Download the 'pysot' folder from the SPARK Github page: https://github.com/tsingqguo/AttackTracker/tree/main Then, add 'pysot' to the TransT directory as 'TransT/pysot/'.

-2- Copy and paste the python files in 'TMLR_supp/code/exp1/SPARK/*.py' to the 'TransT/pysot/attacker/' folder.
+2- Copy and paste the Python files in 'TMLR_supp/code/exp1/SPARK/*.py' to the 'TransT/pysot/attacker/' folder.

 3- Copy and paste the python file 'TMLR_Supp/exp1/TransTSEG/anchor_target.py' to the 'TransT/pysot/datasets/' directory.